research-software-collaborations/research-software-collaborations.github.io/README.md

 git push -u myrepo my_new_idea
 ```

   * make your edits and test according to one of the recipes above.
+  * Navigate to http://localhost:4000/projects to see the results
   * eventually push to your repo and make a pull request to https://github.com/research-software-collaborations/project_database

-## Dealing with the submodule...
+## Maintaining with the project_database submodule...

 There is now a submodule under _data/project_database.
 This will get updated once per day to the head of the main branch.
 To do by hand, you can do:
 ```